-ADMISSION AS A TRANSIENT STUDENT
+ADMISSION AS A TRANSIENT STUDENTS

-Any person who has earned a high school diploma or GED and is not currently enrolled in a degree or certificate program at St. John's College may apply as a transient student.
-The application must be approved by the Dean.
+Any person who has earned a high school diploma or GED and is not currently enrolled in a degree program at St. John's College may request permission from the Director of Admissions and Enrollment to register as a transient student.

-The applicant may be enrolled at a post-secondary institution and seeking to earn credits at St. John's College to transfer to that institution, OR may be seeking to enroll in courses at St. John's College for personal satisfaction.
+The transient student may be enrolled at another post-secondary institution and may be intending to transfer credits to that institution, may be seeking to meet the admissions requirements for St. John's College as specified by the Director of Admissions and Enrollment or may be seeking to enroll in courses at St. John's College for personal satisfaction.

-A transient student is limited to taking 12 credit hours of classes per semester or term, or 4 non-credit courses, or any combination that does not exceed 12 credit hours or 4 courses per semester or term.
+A transient student is limited to taking 12 credit hours of classes per semester, or 4 non-credit courses, or any combination that does not exceed 12 credit hours or 4 courses per semester.

-Transient students who wish to matriculate into a degree program must apply to do so before earning 13 credits.
+Transient students who wish to matriculate into a degree program must apply to do so before earning 12credits.
 The 12-hour credit limit shall include all credit hours attempted by the student.
 If a student fails a class, those hours will be included in the 12-credit hour limit.
 Acceptance to a degree or certificate program is not guaranteed and the applicant must follow the regular procedures for application to degree or certificate programs.